-Off (default)Sets this parameter and related custom size/pos parameterOnEnables this parameter and related custom size/position --- --
+Off (default) Sets this parameter and related custom size/pos parameters to off.
+On Enables this parameter and related custom size/position parameters.

 1.1 Custom Size

 Changes the H and V size of the output picture by the specified percentage (%) while maintaining the current aspect ratio.